Sarat Chandra Sinha: Tenure

-He was first made an interim Chief Minister in 1972 by Indira Gandhi and subsequently became an elected chief minister and served till 1978.
+Sinha was first made an interim Chief Minister in 1972 by Indira Gandhi and subsequently became an elected chief minister and served till 1978.
 He also served the Congress Party in various positions and capacities like the general secretary, vice-president, and president.
-However, he later joined Indian National Congress (Socialist) after the emergency era which was imposed by Indira Gandhi and became the national president of it in 1987.
+He later joined Indian National Congress (Socialist) after the emergency era which was imposed by Indira Gandhi and became its national president in 1987.

-Sinha faced some challenging task in his tenure of chief minister-ship like shifting the state capital from Shillong to Dispur, when Meghalaya was carved out of Assam along with Shillong and the language agitation in 1972, which rocked the state, a demand for the introduction of Assamese as the sole medium of instruction in Assam.
+As chief minister, Sinha shifted the state capital from Shillong to Dispur.
+He was also chief minister for the carve out of Meghalaya from Assam along with Shillong and the language agitation in 1972, a demand for the introduction of Assamese as the sole medium of instruction in Assam.
 He engaged unemployed local youth in the construction work of temporary Capital at Dispur.
-He took the decision to strengthen the Public Distribution System as a result 13,615 Nos. of Fair Price shop were established in Assam.
-Through these Shops, essential commodities were distributed among the weaker section of the people.
-He also distributed land to the landless people and help a lot to get bank loan for cultivation.
+He made the decision to strengthen the Public Distribution System, and as a result 13,615 Nos. of Fair Price shop were established in Assam to distribute essential commodities.
+He also assisted in providing land and bank loans for landless people.
 He also started medium irrigation system like Kaldiya, Dekadang, Bardikariya, Jojloi Gaon, Kolong river irrigation scheme etc. In his regime power project in Assam increased up to 43 per cent due to establishment of Boanigaon, Kapili, Lakuwa, Longpi, Bongaigaon thermal project.

-He was instrumental in setting up the Gauhati Medical College and Hospital and Bongaigaon Refinery and Petrochemicals Limited.
+Sinha was involved in setting up the Gauhati Medical College and Hospital and Bongaigaon Refinery and Petrochemicals Limited.
 He believed in decentralisation of power and introduced Panchayati Raj in the State for the welfare of the backward communities.
-He also sowed the seeds of the cooperative movement in Assam to boost State's economy.